kaoliokkk/os-2024/english/nir/stage1/report.md

 As part of this goal, we have set the following objectives:

-1.To study the basic principles of queueing systems with this strategy.
+1.Examine the basic principles of queueing systems using this strategy.

-2.To analyze existing approaches and methods of solving problems of queueing systems.
+2.Analyze existing approaches and methods for solving queueing systems problems.

 3.Analyze examples of successful application of this strategy in various fields of activity.
-3.

-4.To evaluate the advantages and limitations of the strategy and its impact on the quality of customer service.
+4.Evaluate the benefits and limitations of the strategy and its impact on the quality of customer service.

-5.Examine current trends and innovative approaches to optimizing queueing systems using this strategy.
+5.Explore current trends and innovative approaches to optimizing queuing systems using this strategy.

 ## Research Relevance